 Carleton University, Department of History

-Assistant Professor in Canadian History
+Assistant Professor in Russian and/or Soviet History

-Teaching will consist of a combination of lecture and seminar courses in the first to the fourth year of the B.A., graduate seminars in the M.A. programs in History and in Public History, and in the Ph.D. degree program in History.
+Teaching will consist of a combination of lecture and seminar courses in the first to the fourth year of the B.A. and graduate seminars in the M.A. and Ph.D. programs in History.
 A record of good teaching at the undergraduate level is an advantage.
-The successful candidate will demonstrate a commitment to pedagogical innovation, especially experiential learning.
-The successful candidate will also be expected to contribute to graduate supervision and mentoring, including professional training for non-academic and academic jobs.
-Finally, the successful candidate will be involved in the administrative activities of the Department, which will include the development of the graduate and undergraduate programs, and other forms of service inside and outside the unit.
+Candidates will demonstrate a commitment to pedagogical innovation, especially experiential learning.
+The successful candidate will be expected to contribute to graduate supervision and mentoring, including professional training for non-academic and academic jobs.
+Faculty members are involved in the administrative activities of the Department, which include the development of the graduate and undergraduate programs, and other forms of service inside and outside the unit.

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.